iterorganization/IMAS-Python/docs/source/metadata.rst

 Query coordinate information
 ''''''''''''''''''''''''''''

-In imas-python you can query coordinate information in two ways:
+In IMAS-Python you can query coordinate information in two ways:

 1. Directly query the coordinate attribute on the metadata:
     :code:`<quantity>.metadata.coordinate2` gives you the coordinate information